What is the role of Inland Container Depot?

 Although ICD and CFS perform a lot of similar operations, they are two different entities.

-A CFS is located near a seaport and mainly consolidates and segregates the cargo.
+A freight station for shipping containers is located near a seaport and mainly consolidates and segregates the cargo.
 CFS majorly handles LCL shipments, since they require consolidation services.
 CFS is set up to decongest the ports and free up the valuable physical space near the sea.

 ICDs are located far away from the ports and connect the ports with the hinterlands.
 All the customs related services that are available at the ports, can also be availed at the ICDs, along with consolidation and storage of cargo.